kulvind3r/GamingGaiden/Manual.md

 4. For Retroarch: *Add Core* when prompted
 5. *Rom Extns* - comma-separated list without dots/spaces (zip,chd,rvg)

-**Games auto-register using ROM filename.
-Renaming ROM creates new entry.**
+**New emulated games are auto added using ROM filename as name of Game.
+If ROM file is renamed, a new game entry will get auto created.**

 ### Update tracked game status, edit play time, change icon etc.